 Similar to the above method of calculating your product price, here’s how to use this formula to calculate an hourly rate for your handmade business:

-- Determine your total expenses: This includes all of the costs associated with running your handmade business, such as materials, equipment, utilities, and marketing expenses.
+- Determine your total expenses: Like above, this includes all of the direct costs associated with running your handmade business, such as materials, equipment, utilities, and marketing expenses.

 - Decide on your desired profit margin: This is the amount of profit you want to make on each item you sell.
+The right price is totally up to you.
 A good rule of thumb is to aim for a profit margin of at least 20-30%.

 - Calculate your total hours worked: This includes all of the time you spend on your business, including time spent making products, fulfilling orders, and handling administrative tasks.
-If you are unsure about your time spent, be sure to record your time spent during one of your creating sessions.
+If you are unsure about your time spent, be sure to record your time spent during one of your creating sessions to get an idea.

 - Plug these numbers into the formula: Divide your total expenses plus desired profit by your total hours worked to determine your hourly rate.